catnip-evergreen/introductory-programming/README.md

 # introductory-programming
-Codes written while practicing the C++ language
+Codes written for learning the C++ language.